Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/2-cips-noc-ip-config.rst

 5. In the Block Design Sources window, under Design Sources, expand edt_versal_wrapper.

-6. Right-click the top-level block diagram, titled edt_versal_i: edt_versal (edt_versal.bd) and select Generate Output Products.
+6. Right-click the top-level block diagram, titled `edt_versal_i: edt_versal (edt_versal.bd)` and select Generate Output Products.

    The Generate Output Products dialog box opens, as shown in the following figure.

    .. image:: media/Generate_op_products_dial_box.png

-   .. note:: If you are running the Vivado |reg| Design Suite on a Windows machine, you might see different options under Run Settings.
+   .. note:: If you are running the Vivado Design Suite on a Windows machine, you might see different options under Run Settings.
 In this case, continue with the default settings.

 7. Click **Generate**.